Matthew Biel, M.D., M.Sc.

-Health disparities; mental health interventions in pediatric primary care; coexisting medical and psychiatric conditions in children; autism spectrum disorders; trauma; anxiety and mood disorders in children and families.
+Areas of Research: Health disparities, Mental health interventions in pediatric primary care, Coexisting medical and psychiatric conditions in children, Autism spectrum disorders, Trauma, Anxiety and mood disorders in children and families.

 My research at Georgetown focuses on addressing health disparities affecting the identification and treatment of mental illness and developmental disorders in children and adolescents.
 Our group has focused specifically on the early identification and treatment of autism spectrum disorders in minority youth.
 Additionally, we are working to develop mental health interventions across a range of conditions that can be effectively delivered in the primary care setting.
 Finally, I am working on projects to support children and families facing developmental disorders and coexisting medical and psychiatric conditions.